stoic-devv/big-data-log-analysis/doc/analysis.md

 ### Message type count
 This task is to count the number of log messages by message type. <br />
 `MessageTypeMapper`: it takes input an auto-generated key and a line from log.
 It writes the log message type and count (`=1`) as output.
 `MessageTypeReducer`: it iterates through the count values and sums them up.
-Since the keys are message types, we need not do additional handling for separating them.
+Since the keys are message types, we need not do additional handling for separating them.<br />
 The output of counts found [here](../aws-output/message_types) are:
 ```console
 WARN	287851